 Treatment for drug and alcohol addiction should ideally treat your mind, body and spirit.
-Healing all components of you as an individual being optimises your chances of maintaining recovery.
+Healing all components of you as an individual optimises your chances of maintaining recovery and developing emotional sobriety

 Therapy, recovery programmes and training can only really be beneficial once the brain is clear of addictive substances.
 If you need help with stopping drugs and alcohol then a medical detox is proven to be the safest way.